Visit Elizabeth Farm

 We are located about 23km west of the Sydney CBD.

 Take the Western line to Harris Park station, which is a 15-minute walk to Elizabeth Farm.
-Or you can take the Carlingford line to Rosehill station, which is an 8-minute walk to Elizabeth Farm.
 Walking from Parramatta station takes about 25 minutes.
+Please note that Rosehill Station, which is an 8-minute walk from Elizabeth Farm, will close permanently on Sunday 5th January 2020.

 The Veolia bus 909 leaves regularly from Parramatta train station for Bankstown, travelling via Elizabeth Farm.
 Get off on the corner of Alice and Alfred streets and we are only about 100 metres from there.